 Remembering vs Recognizing The Material

 Rereading the book or your notes, or re-watching an educational video is more about recognition of the material rather than remembering, learning, or understanding it.
 Let me illustrate it with a simple example of a magazine that you’ve read some time ago but still have lying around.
 Pick it up and flip through the pages.
-I’m willing to bet that the moment you glance at a page you have a feeling that remember what the article on that page is all about or that you remember seeing a picture or an advertisement.
+I’m willing to bet that the moment you glance at a page you have a feeling you remember what the article on that page is all about or that you remember seeing a picture or an advertisement.
 In reality, you merely recognize the page!
-Try not to “predict” what’s on the next page or a few pages ahead.
+Now, try to predict what’s on the next page or a few pages ahead.
 If you were indeed remembering the magazine contents, you would be able to.
+Chances are, however, you can’t do that!
 Same works with chemistry.
 When you look through your notes or a textbook you get the feeling that you remember the material, while you only recognize the material!!!
 Don’t get fooled by the false recognition!

 Study Chemistry Through Practice

 Developing chemistry skills is no different—you do it through practice.
 Lots and lots of practice.
 “But hey,” you say, “I’m already doing it and I’m still not getting it!”
 Let me guess, last time you practiced your “chemistry skills” you spent three hours straight up doing problems based on the material that you covered last week trying to prepare to the upcoming quiz.
 Tell me I’m wrong!
 No wonder you have a huge mess in your head after trying to do all in one shot.